sporksmith/walking-onions-wip/specs/AC-new-assigned-values.md

 * An "onion key" to indicate that the onion key for the rendezvous point is implicit in the SNIP.

+New URLs:

+* A URL for fetching ENDIVEs.

+* A URL for fetching client / relay parameter documents

+* A URL for fetching detached SNIP signatures.

 Protocol versions:

 XXXX